 The Assistant Chief Financial Officer for Financial Management, in consultation with the Commission's Swap Advisor and legal counsel, shall compute the mark to market exposure of each of its Swaps and its total Swap mark to market exposure at least annually and prepare a contingency plan to either replace the Swaps or fund the termination payments, if any, in the event one or more outstanding Swaps are terminated.
 The Assistant Chief Financial Officer for Financial Management shall assess the ability to obtain replacement Swaps and identify revenue sources to fund potential termination payments.
-When appropriate, the Assistant Chief Financial Officer for Financial Management shall also evaluate the economic costs and benefits of incorporating a provision into the Swap agreement that will allow the Commission to make termination payments over time.
+When appropriate, the Assistant Chief Financial Officer for Financial Officer for Financial Officer for Financial Officer for Financial Management shall also evaluate the economic costs and benefits of incorporating a provision into the Swap agreement that will allow the Commission to make termination payments over time.